aldellamk/collegefinalproject/README.md

 Two method was compared here are the combination within markov-chain concept and without it.

 I used a stock price of one emiten (emiten code: WSKT) for my prediction simulation.
-The result from simulation show the modification within markov-chain having the higher accuration rate than another one.
+The result from simulation show the modification within markov-chain having the higher accurate rate than another one.